Category: Art History

 Stuart Davis was hip to the jive

-Can a painter take the same passionate risks as a jazz musician?
-For that matter, can the Jazz at Lincoln Center Orchestra transform the colors, lines, and layers of a Stuart Davis painting into live music?
-Here’s a rare opportunity to compare notes.
+Can a modern artist take the same passionate risks as a jazz musician?
+Or is that hard to bring off?
+Likewise, can Wynton Marsalis and the Jazz at Lincoln Center Orchestra transform the colors, lines, and layers of a painting into live music?
+Let’s compare notes.

 -

-Charles Sheeler and Diego Rivera jumped at the chance to depict a revolutionary manufacturing complex nicknamed “The Rouge.”
-Do their paintings celebrate the potential of machines to liberate us from drudgery?
+Charles Sheeler and Diego Rivera jumped at the chance to portray Henry Ford’s revolutionary factory.
+Do their pictures celebrate the potential of machines to liberate us from drudgery?
 Or do they warn us about the dangers of living in a technology-driven society?

 -